PKD and Employment

 Other than these specific situations, recruiters cannot usually ask questions about your health before offering you a job.

-If you feel that you’re being unfairly treated by your employer due to your PKD, refer to your employer’s grievance procedure.
-It should give guidance on how to raise your concerns.
+If you feel that you’re being unfairly treated by your employer due to your PKD, check your employer’s grievance procedure.
+This should give guidance on how to raise your concerns.
 If your employer doesn’t have a grievance procedure, put your concerns in a letter.
 State that you wish to raise a grievance and outline the reasons why.
 Your employer should arrange a meeting with you to discuss your concerns in more detail.

 The Tribunal will hear evidence from you and your employer.
 To find out more about lodging a claim, see the Gov.uk website.

-Again, please seek suitable advice, for example, from your union or ACAS.
+Again, please seek suitable advice, for example, from your union, ACAS in Britain or the LRA in Northern Ireland.
 They can guide you on taking the right steps.

 - The Equality Advisory & Support Service (EASS; www.equalityadvisoryservice.com) has a helpline (0808 800 0082) that advises and assists individuals on issues relating to equality and human rights across England, Scotland and Wales.
 They also have online information on disability rights.